 - Sense of adventure, trying something new and different

 “Love of the outdoors” is an absolute.
-If you can’t stand bugs, are afraid of wildlife, don’t like camping, or would rather spend the weekend shopping than hiking, stay in the city.
+If you can’t stand bugs, fear wildlife or the dark, don’t like camping, or would rather spend the weekend shopping than hiking, stay in the city.

-Conversely, if you feel that traffic is a perverse joke on humanity, if your friends know to text when they see an awesome moonrise, if you find yourself leaving the city every weekend for solitude in nature…the country will immediately feel like home.
+Conversely, if you feel that traffic is a perverse joke on humanity, if your friends know to text when they see an awesome moonrise, if you find yourself leaving the city every weekend to spend time in nature…the country will immediately feel like home.